ncaccia/t3-gallery/README.md

 ### Extra learnings on the process

 - `<Images />` component.
 If I use <img> I get warnings.
 If I use external urls, Its a **must** to whitelist urls using [remotePatterns](https://nextjs.org/docs/pages/api-reference/components/image#remotepatterns) in next.config
+- `export const dynamic = "force-dynamic";` --> We need to explicitly tell nextjs that the content is supose to be dynamic to avoid the cache from showing outdated data.
+  `
+- Select typescript version of the workspace to gurantee that VSC uses the last version and intelligense works better.